RyanScottLewis/at/README.md

 ### How can I include the `at` and `_at` methods on a single object?

-Include `At::InstanceMethods` to the object's class:
+Include `At` to the object's class:

 `lib/user.rb`